wovo/hwcpp/docs/readme.md

 - update.py

-   inserts code snippets into the documents
+   inserts code snippets and TOC into the documents